T-TonyLiang/today-i-learned/glossary.md

 ## S

+**[SAML](https://onlinehelp.tableau.com/current/server/en-us/saml_about.htm)**: (Security Assertion Markup Language) is a standard for exchanging authentication information between a service provider and an identity provider.
+An example would be using Google (identity provider) auth to sign in for a private project (service provider).

 **Serialization**: The process of converting an object or data structure to a format that allows for it to be stored (in a file, database ... etc).